Contents

 To easily move built RPMs from the mock results directory to my repository, I

-have a script in ~/bin/mymock
+have a script in ~/bin/mymock that looks like this:

 #!/bin/sh